weaviate/Verba/README.md

 ## 💰 Large Language Model (LLM) Costs

 Verba currently only supports OpenAI models.
 By default, any costs associated with using this service will be billed to the access key that you provide.
 Processes that will generate cost are the data embedding and answer generation part.
+The default vectorizer for this project is `Ada v2`

 ## 🛠️ Project Structure